yonichanowitz/dsc-phase-2-project-v2-3/README.md

 durbin_watson(resids)
 ```

-# log transformations and scaling
+# Log transformations and scaling

 everything looks pretty normal. not sure if log transformations are neccessary. feature sczaling is though, most of the variables with high coeficients have a vastly different scale from our dedpendent variable